There’s something about the phrase “small but mighty.”

 This specific size also means less labels per roll.
 Less labels means you’ll be changing out rolls and placing orders more often, ultimately adding to your overall costs.
 This is a huge downside, especially if your business or workload is growing quickly.

-Printing with 3” core roll labels is one solution.
+However, you can print with 3” core roll labels.
 You’ll just need an external roll holder that sits behind the printer, eliminating any issues trying to get labels to fit.

 Fanfold labels are also an option, which will also sit behind the printer.
 Any of these label options can be either paper or polypropylene material.